Financial Aid - mySDCCD

 Looking for Financial Aid Forms?

-Starting Fall 2018, San Diego City, Mesa and Miramar Colleges will be launching a new student portal called mySDCCD.
+San Diego City, Mesa and Miramar Colleges have launched a new student portal called mySDCCD.
 The new portal will provide students with access to search for classes, register, find out what additional steps you need to take (to-do list), access your financial aid status, and more.

 Please Note the Following: